 The safest way to thaw is over night in the refrigerator.
 Don't thaw on the counter as that is not food safe.
 If the container is air tight and water tight, submerge the container in cold water, changing the water every 30 minutes until thawed.

 To re-heat, pre-heat the oven to 350F.
-Place the oven safe containers on a rimmed baking sheet for easier handling, cover with foil, and heat until the shells reached 165°F measured internally with a digital thermometer.
+Place oven safe containers on a rimmed baking sheet for easier handling, cover with foil, and heat until the shells reached 165°F measured internally with a digital thermometer.
 Add fresh Parmesan at serving.

-Gluten-Free Notes
+Pasta and Gluten-Free Notes

 More Pasta Recipes

 Another classic pasta recipe to make is homemade whole wheat lasagna, or zucchini noodles mixed with pasta and roasted tomatoes.
-If you like seafood and pasta, try this classic linguine with clams.

 📖 Recipe